paullatzelsperger/.github-edc/docs/decision-records/2022-02-10-code-coverage/jacoco_github_action.md

-# JaCoCo with Github Action
+# JaCoCo with GitHub Action

 Code coverage coming from JaCoCo reports can be added to a PR using [GitHub Action JaCoCo Report](https://github.com/marketplace/actions/jacoco-report).